 How Long Does It Take to Join An Affiliate Program?

-It might take a while for the affiliate program to approve you depending on its size.
-Since I personally run my own, I know it’ll take a while to approve an application or respond to an email.
+Depending on its size, approval may take a while.
+Since I personally run my own, I know it’ll take some time to approve an application or respond to an email.

 But, if it’s taking too long, here are some ways to speed it up: